twknab/mean_hike/readme.md

 ## Important Bugs:

-- Remove link underline on accordion headings on dashboard page.

-- View Hike page top navigation has an odd break point when in portrait mode on my desktop monitor.

 ## Developer Note:
 - Throughout the project there are some comments denoted by `Development Note` which may provide some insight into future improvements, etc. If you wish to see all development notes, do a search in the project for "development note".